AASJournals/Tutorials/Repositories/UsingRepositories.md

 Curation is a critical part of publishing digital objects.
 The amount of effort you put into correctly describing the data or code you've preserved directly affects its discovery and reuse.
 The AAS Journals request that you focus on 4 specific tasks when curating your data: authorship, licensing, community, and linking.

 #### Authorship
 Please ensure that the authorship for your repository matches what you want the authorship of the data or code to actually be.
-Sometimes a piece of code will be just yours and sometimes it should probably match the authorship of the paper.
-Unfortunately workflows like, Zenodo+Github, don't guess particularly well, and choose only the repository owner by default.
+Sometimes a piece of code will be just yours, and in other cases it is born out of a collaboration; sometimes the repository authoring should match the authorship of the corresponding paper.
+Unfortunately workflows like, Zenodo+Github, can only guess contributor names based on GitHub metadata, or can choose only the repository owner by default.
+In the example below we created an organizational user as the lead author, but please do not include the AAS Journals Team in your author list.

 ![Screen shot of authorship metadata fields in Zenodo.
 Be certain that your authorship list is complete and meaningfully ordered.](img/zenodo_authorship.png "Authorship Metadata Fields in Zenodo")